Skip to main content

 Criteria

-Recognizes a specific, high-impact contribution or achievement in biomedical informatics, rather than general career accomplishments.
+Recognizes a specific, high-impact contribution or achievement in biomedical and health informatics, rather than general career accomplishments.

 Evidence of the team leaders’ ability to build, lead, and sustain a collaborative team.
 The team leader(s) must be identified, though they do not need to be the nominator.

 The extent to which the team’s contribution has been disseminated, adopted, and had measurable impact on the field.
-Evidence that the collaboration itself advanced more effective team science in biomedical informatics.
+Evidence that the collaboration itself advanced more effective team science in biomedical and health informatics.

 "We are always in the actual or mental company of colleagues and coworkers with whom our combined efforts knit together to produce the research and services that bring insights from biomedical data or information that advance science and society to the world."